 MCU operates as a non-profit, distance education institution with a Board of Directors, a President, Dean, Directors, administrative staff, academic faculty, and clinical faculty.
 Administrative offices are located in Salt Lake City, Utah.

-Students are assigned live instructors for all academic courses, and work one-on-one with an approved midwife for their clinical component.
-At the successful completion of the program, students obtain a degree in midwifery and the national credential of Certified Professional Midwife through the North American Registry of Midwives.
+Students are assigned instructors for all academic courses and work one-on-one with an approved midwife for their community based clinical placement.
+At the successful completion of the program, students obtain an Associate, Bachelor, and/or Master of Science degree in midwifery and the national credential of Certified Professional Midwife (CPM) through the North American Registry of Midwives.